normalgamer/RedumpVerifier/README.md

 ## Changelog

-- 1.7: You can add the file/folder you want to verify as an argument when you run `RedumpVerifier.py`, for example `RedumpVerifier "Super Smash Bros.
+- 1.7: You can add the file/folder you want to verify as an argument when you run `RedumpVerifier.py`, for example `RedumpVerifier.py "Super Smash Bros.
 Melee.iso"`

 - 1.6: You can now drop a folder to verify all ISOs in it (note that it will try to verify ALL the files)